 From what age can you work in hospitality?

 13- or 14-year-olds are only allowed to work on non-school days (maximum 6 hours per day) and during holidays (maximum 7 hours per day/35 hours per week).
 Working on Sundays or school days is prohibited.
-Also, working between 19:00 and 7:00 is not allowed.
-The work they perform must be of 'light non-industrial nature'.
-This means that someone aged 13 or 14 cannot work with automated machines (such as dishwashers) or toxic substances (such as cleaning agents).
-However, they can assist with tasks like serving guests.
+Working between 19:00 and 7:00 is also not allowed.
+The work they do must be of a ‘light non-industrial nature’.
+This means that someone aged 13 or 14 is not allowed to work with automated machines (such as dishwashers) or toxic substances (such as cleaning agents).
+However, they can assist with tasks such as serving guests.
 Is alcohol being served?
 Then this group is not allowed to work there.

 Frequently asked questions about working hours